uoitsci/pi-labs/content/lab/ssdispay.md

 Multiple-digit LED displays as used in pocket calculators and similar devices used multiplexed displays to reduce the number of I/O pins required to control the display.
 For example, all the anodes of the A segments of each digit position would be connected together and to a driver circuit pin, while the cathodes of all segments for each digit would be connected.
 To operate any particular segment of any digit, the controlling integrated circuit would turn on the cathode driver for the selected digit, and the anode drivers for the desired segments; then after a short blanking interval the next digit would be selected and new segments lit, in a sequential fashion.
 In this manner an four digit display with seven segments and a decimal point would require only 8 cathode drivers and 4 anode drivers, instead of 32 pins.

-# Controling the four-digit seven-segment display
+# Controlling the four-digit seven-segment display

 The four-digit seven-segment display that we are going to use has 14 pins numerates as the picture shows: